How aligned are you with me?

 Intelligence is the biggest asset any human being can have.
 Logical reasoning, intuition, empathy, creativity... all of these and more can compose our intelligence and empower us to do everything life can offer at its fullest.
 It's a set of skills well worth developing.

 Maturity is about embracing change and being ready for it.
 Living independently, successfully managing a budget, breaking our preconceived ideas, and having a healthy sexual life are just a few examples of what maturity grants us.
 Sometimes life forces us to become more mature, but in general it's good to practice in advance to prevent the worst.
-And let me tell you: intellectually-mature people are extremely sexy!
+And on top of that, intellectually-mature people are extremely sexy!

 Life is all about learning through trial and error, and following the paths that we believe will maximize our expectancy of happiness through experience.
 However, many people mistakenly focus on minimizing pain instead, refusing to take any decision that may lead to such an outcome.
 Sure, the lows may be less severe overall, but so will the highs of joy, their length and their frequency, leading to overall less happiness.